 “When you arrive we want you to feel at home, when you leave we want you to feel like you can’t wait to return.”
 Kevin Smith, Manager Director, The Craigellachie

-Built in 1893, where the rivers Fiddich and Spey come together, the small 26-room hotel stands at the very heart of Speyside and its whisky trail.
-Macallan and Aberlour are the hotel’s closest neighbours.
+Built in 1893, where the rivers Fiddich and Spey come together, the small 26-room hotel stands at the very heart of Speyside and its malt whisky trail.
+Macallan and Aberlour are two of the hotel’s closest neighbours.

-Speyside is the largest whisky region in the world and the Quaich bar at the Craigellachie is the world’s leading whisky bar.
+Speyside is the largest whisky region in the world with over half of Scotland’s distilleries and the Quaich bar is one of the world’s leading whisky bars.
 With over 900 whiskies lining its walls, The Quaich is the perfect setting in which to enjoy a guided whisky tasting or a modern twist on a classic whisky cocktail, mixed by our expert and locally renown bartenders.